 Objective Comment b) To provide appropriate separation between buildings to achieve the desired urban form.
 The existing 2.955m setback in conjunction with the position of the driveway of the neighbouring development to the north-east will ensure that more than adequate separation distance is provided between the dwellings to the north-east and those within the proposed development.
 Given that only one dwelling in the proposed development (Unit 3) is located adjacent to the rear boundary, the impacts on the neighbouring dwelling house are no greater than if the subject site were developed for a single dwelling house.
-Accordingly, with the single storey garage providing some additional separation, the separation between Unit 3 and the neighbour at No.4A jones Lane is considered appropriate. c) To optimise the use of land at the rear of the property and surveillance of the street at the front of the property.
-As the building is existing, the (existing) reduced setbacks to the north-eastern and south-eastern boundaries do not alter the established setbacks to the remaining boundaries.
-Units 1 and 3 have first floor balconies which will promote casual surveillance of the street frontages. d) To minimise overshadowing of adjacent properties and private or shared open space.
+Accordingly, with the single storey garage providing some additional separation, the separation between Unit 3 and the neighbour at No.4A jones Lane is considered appropriate. c) To optimise the use of land at the rear of the property and surveillance of the street at the front of the property. to the north-eastern and south-eastern boundaries do not d) To minimise overshadowing of adjacent properties and private or shared open space.
 The reduced setback to the north-eastern boundary of the subject site will have no impact at all on that neighbour in terms of solar access or shadowing.
 As the first floor balcony to Unit 3 is an existing balcony, the strict non-compliance with the provisions of clause 5.4.2 does not create any additional shadowing impacts beyond those of the original approved development.
 Jones Lane defines the south-western boundary of the subject site, rendering shadowing in that direction a non-issue.